dansysanalyst/powergrid-doc/docs/table/add-columns.md

 }
 ```

-::: warning
+::: warning ⚠️ WARNING
  After creating a column, you must include it in your Table using the [Column::add()](include-columns) method.
 :::

 ### Sortable
-::: warning
+::: warning ⚠️ WARNING
  Whenever the column name is different from the one in the database, remember to reference it in dataField in the [Column::field()](include-columns?id=fieldstring-field-string-datafield) method otherwise sortable will not work.
 :::

 ```php